Create Login and Registration using Identity in ASP.NET Core

 Login and Registration using Identity -ASP.NET Core Web Applciation Settings

-2. Now we need to install required packages for this project.
+We need to install the required packages for this project.
 I have listed it all below.

 • Microsoft.AspNetCore.Identity.EntityFrameworkCore